 Big data is transforming the world.
-Well, it is literally true.
+Well, it is true.
 The role of big data in the healthcare industry is the perfect example of this evolution.
 The healthcare industry is experiencing complete disruption.
 Changes in legislative regulations and healthcare delivery models are changing the industry’s dynamics.
 Equally important is the deeply growing thirst for information.
-Heavy influx of information is dramatically changing the healthcare industry in many ways.
+The heavy influx of information is dramatically changing the healthcare industry in many ways.

 Decision-makers across the health care organizations are looking for relevant, actionable information from a wide variety of sources to make timely strategic operational choices and provide life-saving healthcare treatment.

 However, limited IT resources, trained staff, legacy systems, regulations, lengthy approval processes, and conflicting priorities can be barriers to meeting these needs.

 From drug testing and patient care to genetic testing, there are several opportunities to leverage big data analytics solutions in improving outcomes.
 It is now possible for healthcare and life science organizations to apply fast and actionable analytics.

 Here are the Benefits of Big Data Analytics in the Healthcare industry

 Introducing new drugs to the market is a daunting task that is often expensive requiring upfront investments running into millions.
 Several different techniques such as machine learning and visual analytics tools help streamline simulations across data sets.